Alberto Vargas

 Joaquin Alberto Vargas y Chávez (9 February 1896 – 30 December 1982) was a Peruvian-American painter of pin-up girls.
-He is often considered one of the most famous of the pin-up artists and one of the pioneers of airbrush art.
-Numerous Vargas paintings have sold and continue to sell for tens of thousands of dollars around the world.
+These pin-ups are sometimes known as Vargas girls.
+He is often considered one of the most famous pin-up artists and a pioneer of airbrush art.
+Numerous Vargas paintings have sold, and continue to sell, for tens of thousands of dollars worldwide.

 Life and career

-Born in Arequipa, Peru, he was the son of noted Peruvian photographer Max T. Vargas.
-Alberto Vargas moved to the United States in 1916 after studying art in Europe, particularly in Zurich and Geneva, prior to World War I. While he was in Europe, he came upon the French magazine La Vie Parisienne, with a cover by Raphael Kirchner, which he said was a great influence on his work.
+Born in Arequipa, Peru, on 9 February 1896, he was the son of noted Peruvian photographer Max T. Vargas.
+Alberto Vargas moved to the United States in 1916 after studying art in Europe, particularly in Zurich and Geneva, prior to World War I. While in Europe, he came across the French magazine La Vie Parisienne, with a cover by Raphael Kirchner, which he said greatly influenced his work.

 His early career in New York included work as an artist for the Ziegfeld Follies and for many Hollywood studios.
-Ziegfeld hung his painting of Olive Thomas at the theater, and she was thought of as one of the earliest Vargas Girls.
-Vargas' most famous piece of film work was the poster of the 1933 film The Sin of Nora Moran, which portrays a near-naked Zita Johann in a pose of desperation, bearing little resemblance to the real actress.
+Ziegfeld hung his painting of Olive Thomas at the theater, and she was considered one of the earliest Vargas Girls.
+Vargas's most famous film poster was for the 1933 film The Sin of Nora Moran, which portrays a near-naked Zita Johann in a pose of desperation, bearing little resemblance to the real actress.
 The poster is frequently named one of the greatest movie posters ever made.